-Avoid touching a live hot wire and don’t let it touch anything else.
+CAUTION: Avoid touching a live hot wire and don’t let it touch anything else.
 Hold the tester leads by the insulated portion while making contact.
 And turn the circuit off again as soon as you finish the test.

-This is a safe tool that allows you to trace wiring and test switches
+- This is a safe tool that allows you to trace wiring and test switches.

-Identify a remote wire by attaching the clip to the wire and probing other wires with the pointed end until the tester lights.
-The electrical power should be off.
+- Attach the clip to the wire and probe other wires with the pointed end until the tester lights.

-Use a test wire
+Use a Test Wire

-Clip the lead to the test wire.
+- Clip the lead to the test wire.

-Test a switch.
-Remove the switch, then clip one lead to one switch terminal.
-Touch the point to the other terminal and flip the switch on and off.
-The tester light will go on and off if the switch is good.
+- Touch the point to the other terminal and flip the switch on and off.

 It’s difficult and dangerous to trace the routes of various wires with circuits turned on.
 A continuity tester does it simply and safely with the circuits turned off.
 It has a probe, which contains a battery and a light bulb, and a wire lead.
 When you touch the ends to any continuous conductive path, usually a wire, with both the probe and the lead, a circuit will be complete and the bulb will light.
 In fact, to test the bulb to make sure it’s working, simply touch the lead to the probe.

+Another great use for the circuit tester is to determine whether a switch is working.
 Disconnect the switch, connect one lead to one terminal and put the probe on the other while you flick the switch on and off.
 If the switch is good, the bulb should light up and turn off as well.